InconsolableCellist/s2500-image-capture-stm32f7/README.md

 * It's controlled and its data is displayed with my [S-2500 Image Control Program](https://github.com/InconsolableCellist/s2500-image-viewer) program

+* Debugging information is exposed by three pins on the STM32, useful for a logic analyzer to monitor program flow control or error states

 * This is likely useful to absolutely no one else